zdevil/api/docs/endpoints/users.md

 #### POST /users/:id/lifecycle/activate

 Activate a user.
-Returns an activation link for the user to set up their account.
-If we return a null URL, the user has been successfully activated but they do not have a specific welcome link, such as Active Directory users logging into Okta with delegated authentication.
+Returns empty response by default.
+When *sendEmail* is false, returns an activation link for the user to set up their account.

 #### Parameters
 **sendEmail** (Optional) Sends welcome email if true.
 Defaults to true.